 White bread, white rice, and pasta are basically refined food, low in nutritional value.
-These foods having been refined to the point where they are stripped of nearly all of the vitamins, minerals, and fiber from them.
+These foods have been refined to the point where they are stripped of nearly all of the vitamins, minerals, and fiber.
 (Basmati rice is the exception to this general rule of thumb).

-Therefore, it is far better to eat brown rice and wholegrain bread and pasta as these foods still have a high nutritional and fiber content within them.
+Therefore, it is far better to eat brown rice, whole grain bread, and pasta as these foods still have a high nutritional and fiber content.

 This is because some manufactures will deliberately use caramel or other products to dye their foods.
-They do this in a subtle way to convince us that they are good for our daily intake, although, in reality, they offer very little nutritional value indeed.
+They subtly do this to convince us that they are good for our daily intake, although, in reality, they offer very little nutritional value indeed.

-In my ideal world, we would eat natures produce, washed, and in its native form with as little cooking as possible.
-So if you are eating freshly prepared salads, steamed or stir-fried vegetables with some lean protein; then you are probably consuming the best carbohydrates that your body could wish for!
+We would eat nature’s produce, washed, and in its native form with as little cooking as possible in my ideal world.
+So if you are eating freshly prepared salads, steamed or stir-fried vegetables with some lean protein, then you are probably consuming the best carbohydrates that your body could wish for!